hortonworks/ambari-rest-client/README.md

 ambari-rest-client
 ==================

-Ambari Groovy client - a REST client used by the [Ambari Shell](https://github.com/sequenceiq/ambari-shell) and [Cloudbreak](http://docs.cloudbreak.apiary.io/) to interact with Ambari Server.
+Ambari Groovy client - a REST client used by the [Ambari Shell](https://github.com/sequenceiq/ambari-shell), [Cloudbreak](http://docs.cloudbreak.apiary.io/) and [Cloudbreak UI](cloudbreak.sequenceiq.com) to interact with Ambari Server.